walmartlabs/lacinia-pedestal/docs/subscriptions.rst

   ``:keep-alive-ms``
     The interval at which keep-alive messages are sent to the client; defaults to 30 seconds.

-  ``:interceptors-configurator``
+  ``:subscription-interceptors``
-    A function that is passed the map of interceptors for processing subscription requests, and returns the same or update map.
-This is to allow customization of the interceptor chain for domain-specific logic.
+    A seq of interceptors used when processing GraphQL query, mutation, or subscription requests via the WebSocket connection.
+This is used when overriding the default interceptors.

 Endpoint
 --------